-Burli Software does not supply the computers for its systems, but virtually any current PC capable of running Windows 7, 8.x or 10 will run Newsroom with ease.
+Burli Software does not supply the computers for its systems, but virtually any current server, PC or laptop capable of running Windows 7 Pro or higher will run Newsroom with ease.
 This includes Apple hardware using Boot Camp or virtualization.

 We strongly recommend that you consult with technical staff at Burli Software or your local reseller if you have questions about any non-standard equipment or configurations.

 Burli Newsroom is widely deployed worldwide with IP-Audio systems from both Axia and Wheatstone.
 Burli uses standard audio drivers provided by the manufacturers.
 Multi-channel audio AoIP drivers are supported.
 Burli also offers soft logic (GPIO over IP) for both systems.

 |PC||Windows 10, OS minimum RAM, 10GB free HD space.
 Windows XP no longer supported.
 Windows 7 support ends January 2020.||Windows 10, OS minimum RAM, 160GB free HD space||Windows Server 2016, multi-core processor (i5, i7, i9), 500GB free HD space.
 Windows Server 2003 no longer supported.
 Server 2008R2 support ends January 2020.|